-- The existing plans were reviewed to determine which measures in those plans were still to be implemented - Council officers were interviewed and field inspections of the CBD undertaken to identify practical challenges and risks to life and property which have arisen from existing development in the CBD floodplains - The draft planning proposal was reviewed to identify opportunities which it provides to address existing flood problems and what new risks it presents - A comprehensive flood risk assessment was completed with particular emphasis on risk to life to determine whether development intensification in the CBD is appropriate and whether it needs to be controlled to manage flood risk - Flood risk management measures were identified in consultation with the Parramatta Floodplain Management Committee - A draft Parramatta CBD Floodplain Risk Management Plan was prepared.
+- The existing plans were reviewed to determine which measures in those plans were still to be implemented - Council officers were interviewed and field inspections of the CBD undertaken to identify practical challenges and risks to life and property which have arisen from existing development in the CBD floodplains - The draft planning proposal was reviewed to identify opportunities which it provides to address existing flood problems and what new risks it presents - A comprehensive flood risk assessment was completed with particular emphasis on risk to life to determine whether development intensification in the CBD is appropriate and whether it needs to be controlled to manage flood risk - A detailed evacuation analysis was undertaken to assess the feasibility of various evacuation options and evacuation infrastructure upgrades - Flood risk management measures were identified in consultation with the Parramatta Floodplain Management Committee - A draft Parramatta CBD Floodplain Risk Management Plan was prepared.

-This report concludes that the intensification of development in the Parramatta CBD represents a tolerable risk to life and property providing that amendments are made to the Parramatta LEP and DCP 2011 to better manage some of the flood risks to life.
+This report concludes that the intensification of development in the Parramatta CBD represents a tolerable risk to life and property providing that amendments are made to the Parramatta LEP 2011 and Parramatta Development Control Plan (DCP) 2011 to better manage some of the risks of flooding to life.
 The review has also identified opportunities for DCP amendments to be made which could result in less development restrictions in parts of the floodplain and improved building design outcomes.